simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-threats-to-watch-out-for-in-2024/index.en.md

 To protect yourself from phishing scams, it is important to take the following steps:

-- **Be cautious of any unsolicited emails or messages.** If you receive an email or message that you were not expecting, be cautious and do not provide any sensitive information until you have verified the legitimacy of the request.
+- **Be cautious of any unsolicited emails or messages.** If you receive an email or message that you weren't expecting, be cautious and don't provide any sensitive information until you have verified the legitimacy of the request.

 - **Check the sender's email address or domain to make sure it is legitimate.** Phishing emails often use fake email addresses or domains that are designed to look like a legitimate source.
 Check the email address or domain to make sure it is legitimate before responding to any requests.

 - **Do not click on any links or download any attachments from unsolicited emails or messages.** Links and attachments in phishing emails can be used to deliver malware or direct you to a fake website that looks legitimate but is designed to steal your information.
-Be cautious and do not click on any links or download any attachments from unsolicited emails or messages.
+Be cautious and don't click on any links or download any attachments from unsolicited emails or messages.

 - **Use multi-factor authentication to protect your accounts.** Multi-factor authentication can provide an extra layer of security to your accounts by requiring a second form of authentication, such as a code sent to your phone, in addition to your password.
 This can help prevent attackers from gaining access to your accounts, even if they have obtained your password through a phishing scam.